Arena Football League: 2010s

 For the 2013 season, the league's new national broadcast partner was the CBS Sports Network.
 CBSSN would air 19 regular season games and two playoff games.
 CBS would also air the ArenaBowl, marking the first time since 2008 that the league's finale aired on network television.
-Regular season CBSSN broadcast games are usually on Saturday nights.
-As the games are shown live, the start times were not uniform as with most football broadcast packages, but varied with the time zone in which the home team was located.
+Regular season CBSSN broadcast games were usually on Saturday nights.
+As the games were shown live, the start times were not uniform as with most football broadcast packages, but varied with the time zone in which the home team was located.
 This meant that the AFL may have appeared either prior to or following the CBSSN's featured Major League Lacrosse game.

 In 2014, ESPN returned to the AFL as broadcast partners, with weekly games being shown on CBS Sports Network, ESPN, ESPN2 and ESPNEWS along with all games being broadcast on ESPN3 for free live on WatchESPN and the ESPN app.
 ArenaBowl XXVII and XXVIII were also broadcast on ESPN.
 Most teams also had a local TV station broadcast their games locally and all games were available on local radio.
 In 2016, Univision Deportes began airing select AFL games during the regular season.
 For the 2017 season, one AFL game per week was broadcast live nationally over CBS Sports Network.
 In 2017, the AFL also began streaming some games on Twitter and AFLNow, the league's streaming service.
 For the 2018 season, the AFL's sole national English language telecast partner was the CBS Sports Network, but all games were streamed free online and Brigade and Valor games were available over their owner Ted Leonsis' Monumental Sports Network.
 In 2019, all games were available via streaming on ESPN3, except for ArenaBowl 32, which was aired over ESPN2.

 Video games

 The first video game based on the AFL was Arena Football for the C-64 released in 1988.
 On May 18, 2000, Kurt Warner's Arena Football Unleashed was released by Midway Games for the PlayStation game console.
-On February 7, 2006 EA Sports released Arena Football for the PlayStation 2 and Xbox.
+On February 7, 2006, EA Sports released Arena Football for the PlayStation 2 and Xbox.
 EA Sports released another AFL video game, titled Arena Football: Road to Glory, on February 21, 2007, for the PlayStation 2.